joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 * I can detect unexpected people
 * I can detect errors or attacks quickly.

-...and that sort of full review only needs to be done a once or twice before a culture is clearly established.
-This particular example was in the second lecture I gave, and future maps in both my and other lecture's classes were extremely clean.
+...and that sort of full review  (four questions!) only needs to be done a once or twice before a culture is clearly established.
+This particular example also predates changes I've made both to the student forms (students are more accurate now) and the code (there is much stronger error correcting code in place: Happy Hogan would have been placed correctly, as would T'Challa and Sharon Carter)

-# Notes in the 25-26 academic year.
-My group size has increased from around 40 when I first implemented CASPER to about 85 now.
-That's actually enough that STEM students can struggle(!) to count the number of people on their row.
-I've had to put in some quite complex code to separate out off-by-one-errors and other mistakes (like left-right confusion) from genuine issues.
-On the other hand I've also very much upgraded the interface with university systems so it's a lot faster to update central systems.
+# Scaling
+Students make mistakes (particularly early on).
+It turns out that the number of students that miscount (either the students on the row or the row itself) doesn't rise linearly with the total number of students: 40 students in a room will make 4 mistakes, but 80 students in a room will make 16 mistakes.
+There is a certain threshold of mistakes beyond which it is hard to be _certain_ about who is in the room (although you can still be a lot more certain than most other methods of attendance taking) because the structure breaks down.

+CASPER compensates for this with various types of error detection and correction.
+As the modules have grown in size I've increased the sophistication of the algorithms, but how well they continue to function as numbers' rise is an open question.

+# History
+CASPER was piloted casually in Spring 2024 and implemented fully in two modules in Autumn 2024.
+It was converted to Python for the Autumn 2025 term for a module with 170 students and during that term it was significantly upgraded.
+It is currently (Spring 2026) being used in a 270 student module.

-## Future work
+# Future Plans
-There are a few next steps:
-* The output is currently very ascii-art - I'd like to give it a bit of a Javascript front-end so I can do various realtime fixes.
-* I have a student working on rotating QR codes; that would be a nice addition (I don't think it would help at all, but it does charge up the theatre of it all)
-* I've not got around to working on late arrivals simply because it doesn't often happen in the way that you would expect.
+* Most of the plans for this iteration focus on improving flexibility in terms of rooms (simply because I'm teaching in more of them and it's also a source of technical debt).
+* The long term plans would be to move off the command line (but I love it!) and onto the Web.
+The initial steps of that are quite simple and I may do them this iteration.
+* I am debating adding code to change the QR code every few seconds.
+I have a project student working on a similar system and it's been used reasonably successfully elsewhere (See the references below), but it wouldn't add anything to the security.
+It would however, look _cool_.
+* I will be watching scaling carefully

+# Discussion
+The main objective is to be able to find out which students are attending lectures so that I can tell (along with other sources of information) which groups of students were disengaging from the lectures.
+We have had several successes in terms of being able to check in with particular groups and make changes to accommodate them.

+When framed as the above, CASPER is very popular with a predicable group of the students (the ones in the lecture), but very unpopular with a different predicable group of students.

+###  Proving a negative
+A unexpected benefit is that you can prove _absence_.
+Occasionally a student will claim they have been at every lecture but forgot to sign in (examples might be: during disciplinary action; following a student complaint about quality of teaching; or during coursework feedback).
+With this system, students that have forgotten to sign in are immediately obvious (you can literally say “Mr Heeler, I don’t think you have signed in” after glancing at the map) and it’s possible to show for most lectures that there was nobody who forgot to sign in because the number of students on a row matches the total of the row (in essence, every student in the row is validating every other student in the row).

+### Benefits
+It's also nice to contextualise emails from students: a regularly attending student might get a different response from a continually absent one (In the sense of I can point them in the direction of the lecture recording, or make a note that something should be covered more in the materials and less orally).

 ## Acknowledgements

 This work was made possible by guidance from Professor Peter Komisarczuk, my academic mentor, and Professor Adrian Johnstone, who provided a historical view.
 Angelina Bianchi provided wonderfully detailed answers to my queries, and the admin staff at EMPS put up with my continuing strange questions.

-⁰ In a recent presentation I also claimed that the increase in attendance was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...

-¹ Worst.
-Date.
-Ever.

-² As with all such attendance systems, it's unwise to do them close to the start of the lecture.
+# References
+Mohammed, M.S. and Zidan, K.A., 2023.
+Enhancing attendance tracking using animated QR codes: a case study. *Indonesian Journal of Electrical Engineering and Computer Science*, 31(3), p.1716.

+Imanullah, M. and Reswan, Y., 2022.
+Randomized QR-code scanning for a low-cost secured attendance system. *International Journal of Electrical and Computer Engineering*, 12(4), pp.3762-3769.